On this page you will find information about:

 Capecitabine can cause sore, itchy or watery eyes.
 Tell your doctor or nurse if this happens, as they may need to give you some eye drops.

 Capecitabine can cause headaches.
-Tell your chemotherapy team if you have headaches.
-They can give you painkillers such as paracetamol or ibuprofen.
+Painkillers such as paracetamol or ibuprofen can help.
 Make sure that you check your temperature before taking paracetamol or ibuprofen.
-If you have a high temperature, call the emergency number straight away.
+If the painkillers don’t help or you have a high temperature, call the 24 hour emergency number straight away.

 Speak to your chemotherapy team if you feel anything unusual, or if you would like more information.